Hurling Match Length

 Now you know the full length of a hurling game and the potential scenarios that can make it longer than the official time.
 We can guarantee that the players will be on the field for at least 70 or 80 minutes, excluding their halftime break.

 However, it’s impossible to account for the number of stoppages during the game.
-It’s worth noting hurling referees typically de-escalate situations instead of prolonging them.
+It’s worth noting that hurling referees typically de-escalate situations instead of prolonging them.
 Sometimes players push and pull at each other as emotions run high.
 The referee usually won’t issue yellow cards unless someone has thrown a punch.

 Injuries and substitutions are the main reasons hurling games have added minutes.
 It won’t surprise anybody that finger injuries are common in the sport.
 However, muscle strains are also prevalent, with hamstring injuries regularly occurring.
 This is a key reason hurling games are shorter than soccer matches.
 The intensity is very high, so they protect their players.